-Starting your own business is tremendously exciting.
+Starting your own small business is tremendously exciting.
 It’s your chance to avoid the mistakes that you’ve seen others make, to do things your way, to make something for yourself and your family and to work hours and times to suit you.
 For many, it’s a dream come true, and it’s thought that up to 82% of young people would like to avoid traditional employment and start their own business.

 This is a contributed post.
 Please refer to my disclosure for more information.

 Starting A Small Business On A Tight Budget

 Fortunately, the internet has made it a very real possibility for many.
 While in some cases you may still need a storefront, many people can start a business solely online, without the need for vast amounts of startup capital.
 But, that doesn’t mean that you don’t need money.

 Yes, you can start many businesses with less than £100.
 But, if you need to start earning money straight away, and don’t have time to build slowly, doing things on your own and learning as you go, you need to make some investments in your business.
 In fact, even if you do want to be in full control, and do as much as possible yourself, there are places that it’s worth spending a little extra to be successful without burning out.